nai-kon/PlaySK-Midi-PianoRoll-Image-Converter/README.md

 ![Overall System](System_Overview.png)

 The converted image can be played on [PlaySK Piano Roll Reader](https://github.com/nai-kon/PlaySK-Piano-Roll-Reader).
-Also the converted image might be able to convert to G-Code by 3rd party software.
-This allows cut piano rolls using Laser Perforator.
-(My goal is to be able to output G-Code directly with this software)
+Also the converted image might be converted to G-Code for laser perforator, using standard software.
+(My goal is to be able to output G-Code directly)

 # Support Tracker Bar